ezhuk/wear/README.md

 ## Dependencies

-The app requires Adroid Studio 0.8 or later, API level 18 or higher on a handset, API level 20 on the wear device and Android Support Library v4 or v13.
+The app requires Adroid Studio 0.8 or later, API level 18 or higher and Android Wear application on a handset, API level 20 on the wear device and Android Support Library v4 or v13.

 ## Building